nickyiliwang0000/h/css/css-layouts.md

 ### Floating elements' complicated behavior

-When you float an element, you're essentially lifting it out of the normal flow of an HTML page; it floats up, out of its original position and up to the top of its container.
+When you float an element, you're essentially lifting it out of the normal flow of an HTML page; it floats up, out of its original position and to the front of its container.
 Its original footprint on the page disappears, which causes two major issues:

 * Any following elements will move up to take the floated item's place in the DOM flow.
 * The element's parent shrinks/collapses, since it no longer accounts for wrapping the floated element.